shczhen/docs/tidb-lightning/tidb-lightning-configuration.md

 # Local source data directory or the URL of the external storage.
 data-source-dir = "/data/my_database"
+# If no-schema is set to true, tidb-lightning assumes that the table skeletons
+# already exist on the target TiDB cluster, and will not execute the `CREATE
+# TABLE` statements.
+no-schema = false
 # The character set of the schema files, containing CREATE TABLE statements;
 # only supports one of:
 #  - utf8mb4: the schema files must be encoded as UTF-8; otherwise, an error is reported.